1. Know what’s available in your company’s benefits package

 4. Check your latest income and bonus plan

 You may be able to allocate a little more money each month.
-That could be contributing more to a retirement plan, saving for a child's college fund, increasing your Life insurance level, or getting more Disability insurance.
+That could be contributing more to a retirement plan, helping save for a child's college fund, increasing your Life insurance level, or getting more Disability insurance.
 Or you could pay down your debt or mortgage.
 Sure, another flat-screen TV would be nice, but helping improve your family’s financial picture will look a lot better.

 5. Review your family’s health history